Thai Traditional Massage Sen Lines

 - Modern View of The Theory of Channels, Collaterals, and Organs: Mikhail Teppone and Romen Avakyan.
 Medical Acupuncture.
 March 2007, 19(1): 43-48. doi:10.1089/acu.2006.507.

-For more information on educational materials by this author see the bookstore at ( http://www.BeardedMedia.Com ) If you think your friends would benefit from this information please have them subscribe to our newsletter!
+For more information on educational materials by this author, see the bookstore at ( https://www.BeardedMedia.Com ).
+If you think your friends would benefit from this information, please have them subscribe to our newsletter!

-All Information about Thai Traditional Medicine Sen Lines is provided as an opinion for educational purposes only and not intended to be used for any therapeutic purpose, neither is it intended to diagnose, prevent, treat or cure any disease.
-It is not intended as a substitute for competent medical advise regarding any medical condition.
+All Information about Thai Traditional Medicine Sen Lines is provided as an opinion for educational purposes only.
+It is not intended to be used for any therapeutic purpose or to diagnose, prevent, treat, or cure any disease.
+It is not intended as a substitute for competent medical advice regarding any medical condition.
 Please consult a health care professional for diagnosis and treatment of medical conditions.
-While all attempts have been made to ensure the accuracy of this information.
-The author and ThaiMassage.Com does not accept any responsibility for any errors or omissions.
+At the same time, all attempts have been made to ensure the accuracy of this information.
+The author and ThaiMassage.Com do not accept any responsibility for any errors or omissions.

-Copyright© 2015, Anthony B. James, All rights reserved under International and Pan American copyright conventions.
+Copyright© 2015-2023, Anthony B. James, All rights reserved under International and Pan-American copyright conventions.
 World rights reserved.
 No part of this article may be reproduced or utilized in any form or by any means, electronic or mechanical, including photocopying and recording, or by any information storage and retrieval system, without permission in writing from the publisher.
-Inquires should be addressed to: Anthony B. James, 5401 Saving Grace Ln.
+Inquiries should be addressed to Anthony B. James, 5401 Saving Grace Ln.
 Brooksville, FL 34602 · http://www.ThaiYogaCenter.Com

-SomaVeda Integrated Traditional Therapies®, SomaVeda® are a Federally Registered Trademark/ Servicemark and proprietary Intellectual Property, All World Rights Reserved.
+SomaVeda Integrated Traditional Therapies®, SomaVeda® is a Federally Registered Trademark/ Servicemark and proprietary Intellectual Property, All World Rights Reserved.

-This article about Thai Traditional Medicine Sen Lines is presented solely as an opinion for educational purposes and is not intended as a substitute for competent medical advise regarding any medical condition.
-Please see your physician or competent medical professional when considering any treatment for any disease.
+This article about Thai Traditional Medicine Sen Lines is presented solely as an opinion for educational purposes.
+It is not intended as a substitute for competent medical advice regarding any medical condition.
+Please see your physician or qualified medical professional when considering any treatment for any disease.